spiritix/php-chrome-html2pdf/README.md

 ## Installation

-HtmlToPdf can be installed via [Composer](http://getcomposer.org) by requiring the `spiritix/php-chrome-html2pdf` package in your project's `composer.json`.
+PHP Chrome HTML to PDF can be installed via [Composer](http://getcomposer.org) by requiring the `spiritix/php-chrome-html2pdf` package in your project's `composer.json`.
 Or simply run this command: